 Qualifying Child of Another Taxpayer

 Todd has lived all year with his girlfriend, Eva, and her two children in his home.
 This cohabitation does not violate local laws.
-Eva is not required to file, and does not file, a 2011 tax return.
+Eva is not required to file, and does not file, a tax return this year.
 Eva and her two children pass the "not a qualifying child test" to be Todd's qualifying relatives.
 Todd can claim them as dependents if he meets all the other tests.

-Since Eva has a filing requirement and her children meet the qualifying child tests to be her dependents, Todd can no longer claim the children as qualifying relatives.
+Since Eva has a filing requirement and her children meet the qualifying child tests to be her dependents, Todd cannot claim the children as qualifying relatives.